bhavik25-cpu/javascript_interview_thory/README.md

 **WHAT IS JAVASCRIPT IS SINGLE THREAD OR MULTI THREAD**

 JavaScript is inherently a single-threaded language, meaning it executes code in a single sequence or thread of execution.
 This single-threaded nature is due to the fact that JavaScript was originally designed to run in web browsers, where it is used to manipulate the Document Object Model (DOM), handle events, and interact with the user interface.

 The single-threaded model ensures that JavaScript code does not create conflicts or race conditions when modifying the DOM.
 However, this can sometimes lead to performance issues, especially when dealing with tasks that may take a significant amount of time, such as network requests or complex computations.
-Long-running tasks can cause the user interface to become unresponsbive.
+Long-running tasks can cause the user interface to become unresponsive.

 To address this limitation, modern JavaScript environments provide mechanisms for asynchronous programming.
 Callbacks, Promises, and the async/await syntax are examples of features introduced to handle asynchronous operations effectively.
 These mechanisms allow JavaScript to delegate time-consuming tasks to other threads (e.g., web workers in the browser or worker threads in Node.js) while keeping the main thread available for handling user interactions and maintaining a responsive user interface.

 It's important to note that while JavaScript itself is single-threaded, web browsers and server-side environments can use additional threads for certain tasks to improve overall performance and responsiveness.
 For example, web browsers may use separate threads for rendering, handling network requests, and executing JavaScript.
 This multi-threading is typically managed by the underlying runtime environment and is transparent to the JavaScript developer.